 Suggested Use: Take 1-2tsp daily as an immune tonic.
 Take 1-2tsp every 4 hours for acute cold-like symptoms.
 Shake before use.
 Keep refrigerated.

 *Disclaimer: These statements have not been evaluated by the FDA.
 This product is not meant to diagnose, treat, or cure any disease.
 Please consult your physician if you are taking medications or are pregnant or breastfeeding.

-Elderberry (Sambucus spp): The fresh, frozen, and dried berries of elder have long been celebrated by kitchen witches and alchemists for their immune stimulating and antioxidant properties.
-These deep purple fruits feature constituents that help upregulate the body's immune cells in times of need, and are also a notable source of vitamin C. In herbal lore, it has been said that planting an elder near one's garden will encourage the growth and medicinal power of its neighboring plants.
+Elderberry (Sambucus spp): The fresh, frozen, and dried berries of elder have long been celebrated by kitchen witches and alchemists for their immune supportive and antioxidant properties.
+These deep purple fruits feature constituents that may upregulate the body's immune cells in times of need, and are also a notable source of vitamin C. In herbal lore, it has been said that planting an elder near one's garden will encourage the growth and medicinal power of its neighboring plants.

 Elecampane (Inula helenium): Elecampane root is often reached for in our apothecary when any sign of phlegmy coughs or respiratory funk comes around.
 As both an antimicrobial and expectorant plant, elecampane indirectly offers an added immune supportive effect.
 It is said that this plant was named after Helen of Troy, who was believed to be gathering elecampane's distinctive yellow blossoms before her capture by Paris.

-Clove Bud (Syzygium aromaticum): Commonly thought of for spicing sweets of autumn or a classic herbal chai, clove bud is considered pungent antiseptic, and carminative.
-In TCM, cloves are used to clear damp coldness and yang deficiencies of the Kidney and Lung.
+Clove Bud (Syzygium aromaticum): Commonly thought of for spicing sweets of autumn or a classic herbal chai, clove bud is considered pungent and carminative.
+In TCM, cloves are used to clear damp coldness and Yang deficiencies of the Kidney and Lung.
 In the Ayurvedic tradition, clove buds are thought of to dispel excess Kapha and indigestion.